engineyard/ey-docs/pages/use-deploy-hooks-with-engine-yard-appcloud.md

 ## Deploy Hook Variables

-You will have some of the same variables you are used to from Capistrano:
+These scripts will be instance_eval'd in the context of the chef-deploy resource.
+This means that you will have certain commands and variables available to you in these hooks.
+For example:

 * ### release_path
 this is the full path to the current release: e.g. `/data/appname/releases/12345678`